kashikhan1/ai-resume-reader/README.md

 create a `.env` file in the `backend/` directory and add the following:
 ```
-OLLAMA_BASE_URL=https://openrouter.ai/api/v1 # or any other base URL you want to use for example OPenRouter
+OPEN_ROUTER_BASE_URL=https://openrouter.ai/api/v1 # or any other base URL you want to use for example OPenRouter
-OLLAMA_MODEL=cognitivecomputations/dolphin3.0-mistral-24b:free # or any other model you want to use for example Mistral 24B
+OPEN_ROUTER_MODEL=cognitivecomputations/dolphin3.0-mistral-24b:free # or any other model you want to use for example Mistral 24B
-OLLAMA_API_KEY=sk-xxxxxxxxx # or any other API key you want to use for example OpenRouter API key
+OPEN_ROUTER_API_KEY=sk-xxxxxxxxx # or any other API key you want to use for example OpenRouter API key
 PORT=4000
 ```
 This starts the **Express server** with: